 Alright, now that you're on the up and up with credit cards, let's go over some tried and true methods to pay off that debt.
 You'll not only get the best options over how to pay off credit card debt that will work for your budget and personality, but also how to stay out of debt once you pay them all off!

-We have a post dedicated to giving you the best tips for getting out of all types of debt that you definitely don't want to miss out on!
-It has 3 different printable debt trackers that will make paying off that debt fun and easy to keep track of.
+We have a post dedicated to giving you the best tips for getting out of all types of debt you definitely don't want to miss out on!
+It has three different printable debt trackers that make paying off that debt fun and easy to keep track of.
 So be sure to check that out!